 Why some choose a mouthpiece over the CPAP

-One of the most common questions that is often asked is: “Can I use a snoring mouthpiece as an alternative to my CPAP machine for sleep apnea?”.
+One of the most common questions that are often asked is: “Can I use a snoring mouthpiece as an alternative to my CPAP machine for sleep apnea?”.
 This is an excellent question that deserves a thorough answer.
 Sleep apnea and snoring often go hand in hand.
 In fact, snoring may indicate that there is an underlying issue such as sleep apnea which if left untreated could lead to health issues.
-Once diagnosed with sleep apnea, patients are often issued a continuous positive airway pressure machine, also known as a “CPAP”.
+Once diagnosed with sleep apnea, patients have often issued a continuous positive airway pressure machine, also known as a “CPAP”.
 Unfortunately, these machines are commonly abandoned by their owner because they are known to be uncomfortable to wear at night.
-These individuals either stop treatment all together or seek an alternative treatment method.
+These individuals either stop treatment altogether or seek an alternative treatment method.

 An alternative to the CPAP

 The mandibular advancement device (MAD) and tongue stabilizing devices (TSD) are a couple devices that are commonly brought up by doctors when asked about alternatives to the CPAP.
-The MAD fits between the teeth, sort of like an athletic mouth guard, and uses leverage of the upper teeth to hold the lower jaw forward.
+The MAD fits between the teeth, sort of like an athletic mouth guard, and uses the leverage of the upper teeth to hold the lower jaw forward.
 Holding the lower jaw forward widens a restricted air passage and prevents airway collapse.
 Alternatively, the TSD attaches to the tip of the tongue and holds the tongue forward along with several other associated muscles.

-The effects are similar with the TSD yet the device does not take up as much room in the mouth.
+The effects are similar to the TSD yet the device does not take up as much room in the mouth.
 MAD’s and TSD’s are typically prescribed by a doctor and usually cost a small fortune.
 In many cases, the device itself costs over $1,500 plus the additional cost of several doctors visits for checkups and adjustments.
 While it is becoming increasingly common for insurance to cover these expenses, there are still several insurance companies out there who will not pay for such treatments despite proven results.
 Once made aware of the high prices associated with this treatment option, individuals sometimes seek out less expensive alternatives.
 One such alternative that often surfaces is the snoring mouthpiece.

 What’s really the difference between the OTC type vs prescribed?